Single-lens reflex camera: Design considerations

-Disadvantages

 In most cases, single-lens reflex cameras cannot be made as small or as light as other camera designs—such as rangefinder cameras, autofocus compact cameras and digital cameras with electronic viewfinders (EVF)—owing to the mirror box and pentaprism/pentamirror.
 The mirror box also prevents lenses with deeply recessed rear elements from being mounted close to the film or sensor unless the camera has a mirror lockup feature; this means that simple designs for wide angle lenses cannot be used.
 Instead, larger and more complex retrofocus designs are required.

 The SLR mirror 'blacks-out' the viewfinder image during the exposure.
 In addition, the movement of the reflex mirror takes time, limiting the maximum shooting speed.
 The mirror system can also cause noise and vibration.
 Partially reflective (pellicle) fixed mirrors avoid these problems and have been used in a very few designs including the Canon Pellix and the Canon EOS-1N RS, but these designs introduce their own problems.
 These pellicle mirrors reduce the amount of light travelling to the film plane or sensor and also can distort the light passing through them, resulting in a less-sharp image.
 To avoid the noise and vibration, many professional cameras offer a mirror lock-up feature, however, this feature totally disables the SLR's automatic focusing ability.
 Electronic viewfinders have the potential to give the 'viewing-experience' of a DSLR (through-the-lens viewing) without many of the disadvantages.
 More recently, Sony have resurrected the pellicle mirror concept in their "single-lens translucent" (SLT) range of cameras.

-Reliability

 SLRs vary widely in their construction and typically have bodies made of plastic or magnesium.
 Most manufacturers do not cite durability specifications, but some report shutter life expectancies for professional models.
 For instance, the Canon EOS 1Ds MkII is rated for 200,000 shutter cycles and the Nikon D3 is rated for 300,000 with its exotic carbon fiber/kevlar shutter.
 Because many SLRs have interchangeable lenses, there is a tendency for dust, sand and dirt to get into the main body of the camera through the mirror box when the lens is removed, thus dirtying or even jamming the mirror movement mechanism or the shutter curtain mechanism itself.
 In addition, these particles can also jam or otherwise hinder the focusing feature of a lens if they enter into the focusing helicoid.
 The problem of sensor cleaning has been somewhat reduced in DSLRs as some cameras have a built-in sensor cleaning unit.

-Price and affordability

 The price of SLRs in general also tends to be somewhat higher than that of other types of cameras, owing to their internal complexity.
 This is compounded by the expense of additional components, such as flashes or lenses.
 The initial investment in equipment can be prohibitive enough to keep some casual photographers away from SLRs, although the market for used SLRs has become larger particularly as photographers migrate to digital systems.